dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

          .. _hardware graph: https://docs.dwavesys.com/docs/latest/c_gs_4.html

+      Hybrid
+         Quantum-classical hybrid is the use of both classical and quantum resources to solve problems, exploiting the complementary strengths that each provides.
+         See :ref:`using_hybrid`.

       Ising
          Traditionally used in statistical mechanics.
 Variables are "spin up" (:math:`\uparrow`) and "spin down" (:math:`\downarrow`), states that